jerome244/flowchart_generator/README.md

 > Turn your C code into structured, visual flowcharts.
 > Perfect for students, developers, and anyone looking to understand program logic at a glance.
+> More of a diagram/flowchart helper-maker and understanding tool, designed to help visualize C code logic in a clear, structured way.
 ---

 ## 📌 Table of Contents